Definition of Cash Flow Hedge

 Some of the disadvantages are given below::

-- The entire hedging depends upon the time when the gains or losses are being recognized therefore it can be a problem because the cash flow hedging is done for the future date.
+- The entire hedging depends upon when the gains or losses are recognized; therefore, it can be problematic because the cash flow hedging is done for the future.

-- The entity should hire experts to make all the necessary accounting adjustments required because some adjustments are difficult for the regular accountant to pass.
+- The entity should hire experts to make all the necessary accounting adjustments because some adjustments are difficult for the regular accountant to pass.

 Conclusion